Promoting Healthy Communities: A Health Information Initiative

 Efforts to engage public librarians in consumer health information services are sustained and grow through the engagement of new partners.

-New PLA Advisory Group to Advance Health Literacy and Consumer Health Information
+New PLA Advisory Group to Advance Health Literacy & Consumer Health Information

 Health Initiative Adivisory Group Roster

-- Francisca Goldsmith, Library and Media Consultant, Library Ronin (Worcester, Mass.)
+- Francisca Goldsmith, Library and Media Consultant, Library Ronin (Worcester, MA)

 - Margot Malachowski, NNLM - New England Region